NeuralLog: Natural Language Inference with Joint Neural and Logical Reasoning

 \section{Related Work}

-Perhaps the closest systems to NeuralLog are \citet{yanaka-etal-2018-acquisition} and MonaLog \cite{hu-etal-2020-monalog}.
-Using \citet{ccg2lambda} to work with logic representations derived from CCG trees, \citet{yanaka-etal-2018-acquisition} proposes a framework that can detect phrase correspondences for a sentence pair, using natural deduction on semantic relations and can thus extract various paraphrases automatically.
-Their experiments show that assessing phrase correspondences help improve NLI accuracy.
-Our system uses a similar methodology to solve syntactic variation inferences, where we determine if two phrases are a pair of paraphrase.
+Perhaps the closest systems to NeuralLog are \citet{yanaka-etal-2018-acquisition}, MonaLog \cite{hu-etal-2020-monalog}, and Hy-NLI \cite{kalouli-etal-2020-hy}.
+Using \citet{ccg2lambda} to work with logic representations derived from CCG trees, \citet{yanaka-etal-2018-acquisition} proposed a framework that can detect phrase correspondences for a sentence pair, using natural deduction on semantic relations and can thus extract various paraphrases automatically.
+Their experiments show that assessing phrase correspondences helps improve NLI accuracy.
+Our system uses a similar methodology to solve syntactic variation inferences, where we determine if two phrases are paraphrases.
 Our method is rather different on this point, since we call on neural language models to detect paraphrases between two sentences.
-We feel that it would be interesting to compare the systems on a more theoretical level, but we have not done this.
+We feel that it would be interesting to compare the systems on a more theoretical level, but we have not done the comparison in this paper.

 NeuralLog inherits the use of polarity marking found in MonaLog~\cite{hu-etal-2020-monalog}.
 (However, we use the dependency-based system of \citet{chengaoudep2mono} instead of the CCG-based system of \citet{hu-moss-2018-polarity}.)
 MonaLog did propose some integration with neural models, using BERT when logic failed to find entailment or contradiction.
 We are doing something very different, using neural models to detect paraphrases at several levels of ``chunking''.
 In addition, the exact algorithms found in Sections 3 and 4 are new here.
 In a sense, our work on alignment in NLI goes back to \citet{MacCartneyManning} where alignment was used to find a chain of edits that changes a premise to a hypothesis, but our work uses much that simply was not available in 2009.